 A brief history of Bitcoin

 The origin story of Bitcoin is shrouded in mystery.
-The first official reference to it was made on October 31st, 2008, through a whitepaper that explained some of its features and benefits.
-It was only a few months later, on January 3rd, 2009, that a person or a group of people under the name of Satoshi Nakamoto announced its release.
+The first official reference to it was made on October 31, 2008, through a whitepaper that explained some of its features and benefits.
+However, a few months later, on January 3, 2009, a person or group under Satoshi Nakamoto announced its release.

 What is Blockchain technology?

-As a neophyte to the world of cryptocurrency, you can better understand Bitcoin if you know a thing or two about how blockchain technology works.
+As a neophyte to cryptocurrency, you can better understand Bitcoin if you know a thing or two about how blockchain technology works.

-A blockchain does not need the supervision of an external authority to certify the accuracy of its records.
-All blocks are connected through high-security cryptography that includes unchangeable data pointing to the previous record, such as transaction details and timestamps.
+A blockchain does not need an external authority’s supervision to certify its records’ accuracy.
+Instead, all blocks are connected through high-security cryptography that includes unchangeable data pointing to the previous record, such as transaction details and timestamps.

 One block allows for recording information that cannot be altered without changing the previous block’s data in the chain (a.k.a. the parent block).
 Blockchain technology enables safe and permanently verifiable transactions in a peer-to-peer network.
 It can serve for secure cloud data storage in various industries and activities, such as: